 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN PRIOR 3 QUARTERS: [PASS]

-The EPS growth rate for the current quarter, 5.66% must be greater than or equal to the historical growth which is 13.28%.
-Since this is not the case ILMN would therefore fail this test.
+The EPS growth rate for the current quarter, 130.00% must be greater than or equal to the historical growth which is 39.69%.
+ILMN would therefore pass this test.

 EARNINGS PERSISTENCE: [FAIL]

-The final important criterion in this approach is that Earnings Growth be at least 15% per year.
-ILMN's long-term growth rate of 13.28%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, fails the minimum required.
+One final earnings test required is that the long-term earnings growth rate must be at least 15% per year.
+ILMN's long-term growth rate of 39.69%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, passes this test.